MichaelsPlayground/NfcMifareUltralightExample/readme.md

 ## Note on this app

-At the moment this app is just a stub with no running code for an Ultralight NFC tag.
+At the moment this app is just a stub with no running code for a MIFARE Ultralight NFC tag.
 I will add the code for these tags soon.

 ### Description

-This app reads and writes data to NXP's Mifare Ultralight tag.
+This app reads and writes data to NXP's MIFARE Ultralight tag.
 It is tested with the Ultralight C and Ultralight EV1 type so I cannot guarantee that it works on the other type also.

 The Mifare Ultralight family consists of 3 main subtypes: